Piduguralla: Education

 The primary and secondary school education is imparted by government, aided and private schools, under the School Education Department of the state.
 The medium of instruction followed by different schools are English, Telugu.

+Schools include Tirumala Oxford EM High school, Scholars International school, Sri Chaitanya, Narayana, Bhashyam Schools.
+There are few degree colleges as well such as Tirumala Oxford women's degree college, Scholars degree college.